Get Your Kids Excited about Operation Christmas Child

 Apparently, my boys still play with all of their toys at all times and couldn’t part with any of them.
 Even the neglected ones.
 (Boys 1, Mom 0)

-Not one to give up, I came across this video.
+Not one to give up and determined to get my kids excited about Operation Christmas Child, I came across this video.
 That reaction?
 Wow.
 Just, wow.
-Someone hand me a kleenex.
+Someone hand me a Kleenex.

 So, I showed this to my boys.
 It moved them too.
 They immediately went downstairs and came up with an impressive amount of toys to top off the boxes.